Kalyzee/react-native-gstreamer/docs/README.md

     * Now select your project (under "TARGETS" item)
     * Go in the "Build Phases" tab
     * Expand "Link Binary With Libraries" section and click "+" Button
-    * Click "Add Ohter..." button and find "GStreamer.framework"
+    * Click "Add Other..." button and find "GStreamer.framework"
     * Click "+" again, filter "libiconv.2" and Add it

 * You are good to go !